documentation-as-code/ci-cd-for-documentation/slides/README.md

 <!--
 Speaker: Olivier

-The documentation for each service leverages Mkdocs which we love because it is very close to markdown and does not require a separate git repository.
+The documentation for each service leverages Mkdocs which we love because it's very close to markdown and does not require a separate git repository.

 -->